karma4u101/FoBo/README.md

     The Bs3Navbar is the Bootstrap v3.x equivalent of the Boostrap v2.x TBNavbar used for horizontal top and/or bottom navigation bars.

+A live demo showing some of FoBo's Bootstrap v3.x snippet functions is referred to on the more general [FoBo Bootstrap demo](http://www.media4u101.se/fobo-lift-template-demo/libo) page.

-FoBo v1.1 has updates to the following sub modules
+###FoBo v1.1 has updates to the following sub modules

 -   [FoBo-Twitter-Bootstrap](https://github.com/karma4u101/FoBo/tree/master/Twitter-Bootstrap) adding v2.3.2 - [Twitter Bootstrap](http://twitter.github.com/bootstrap/)
     v2.3.2 is the last version in the Bootstrap v2.x series